cucumber/docs/content/installation.md

 # Ruby

-Cucumber for Ruby is a ruby gem.
+Cucumber for Ruby is a Ruby gem.
 Depending on your project structure there are several ways to install it:

 ## With Rubygems